Un-Complicate Your Life

 Technology and its effects on our brains and bodies is overwhelmingly complex.

-Risks under threat of a global pandemic and the fight to stay informed and vigilant on a basic level: both incredibly overwhelming and more complex than I think we all agree they need to be.
+Risks under threat of a global pandemic and the fight to stay informed and vigilant on a basic level: both are incredibly overwhelming and more complex than I think we all agree they need to be.

 Before COVID-19 changed the world, we were already stressed about careers, insurance, bills, taxes, health care, retirement, investments, government programs and forms, air travel, crime, nutrition, climate change, work/school deadlines, feeling under-appreciated and unloveable, missed opportunities, missed connections, bad timings, and sad newscasts: nothing simple about any of these things.
 Our still-evolving human minds aren't right-off-the-bat equipped to know the ins and outs of all these things at once.
 We know when we're hungry, and sleepy, and when we love/desire things.
 We know how to do one thing at a time.
 We know how to read and write and listen but we don't always know what to read, and write, and listen to.
 We know that love and connection is important.
 It just is.
 We don't need to be told that.
 We knew it when we took our first breath.
 Everything else?
 Well, like Plato and Socrates, we just know so little, and it helps to acknowledge that sometimes.

-When the latest news or think piece on the state of the world is just too overwhelming to take immediate action on, I try to remember that it's not generally worth it to withhold love and joy from myself in solidarity with those who do not feel love and joy right now.
+When the latest news or think piece on the state of the world is just too overwhelming to take immediate action on, I try to remember that it's not generally worth it to withhold love and joy from myself in "solidarity" with those who do not feel love and joy right now.
 I can be reverent.
 I can acknowledge the love and joy others innately deserve, but it's not my duty to suffer in the name of those who suffer.
 I am a more efficient resource to the world when I'm not endlessly suffering on behalf of the sufferers.
 I benefit others when I acknowledge the things I personally need to stay aligned.
 I don't need to get myself sick or injured to care for someone who is sick or injured.
 I don't need to be depressed or even understand the depths of someone else's depression/anxiety to simply care for someone else in a depressed or anxious state.
 In fact, I am of better use to an anxious person if I, myself, am not anxious.
 The anxiety and depression of others is 100% valid.
 But need not be echoed (or scolded) in order to be understood and helped.

 What can you un-complicate in your day?
 Pick one thing at a time (we just aren't built to upend every habit in our life at once).
 Write out your short and long term goals and simply look at them each day.
 Ditch grand plans and expectations for simple, daily acknowledgement.
 And give yourself tools and tricks to remember what is truly important when you're bogged down with what isn't.